Welcome to today's edition of the Rush 24-7 podcast.

 By the way, we have a statement from Vladimir Putin exclusively for you and the EIB network audience.

-Now from Putin New Services, Moscow.
+Now from Putin News Services, Moscow.

-A statement from his Excellency Vladimir Putin.
+A statement from His Excellency Vladimir Putin.

-Sure, on the map, they look pretty small compared to Russia.
+Sure, on the map, they look pretty small compared to Russia, but we can't take any chances.

 And I haven't had this much fun since I sent that soup to the president of Ukraine.